gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 ## !question

-Which of the following correctly describe JavaScript class syntax?
+Which of the following are try about an ES6 class?

 ## !end-question